sconover/wrong/README.markdown

 Remember, if you want `d` to work at runtime (e.g. in a webapp) then you must `include Wrong::D` inside your app, e.g. in your `environment.rb` file.

+### eventually

+If you care that something is going to be true *soon*, but maybe not *right* now, use `eventually`.
+It will keep executing the block, up to 4 times a second, until either

+  * the block returns true(ish)
+  * 5 seconds elapse

+If the block raises an exception, then `eventually` will treat that as a false and keep trying.
+The last time it fails, it'll raise that exception instead of a mere `AssertionFailedError`.
+That way, the following are all possible:

+    eventually { false }
+    eventually { assert { false } }
+    eventually { false.should be_true }  # in RSpec

+and you should get the expected failure after time expires.

+You can also send options to eventually as hash parameters.

+    eventually(:timeout => 10) { false } # keep trying for 10 sec
+    eventually(:delay => 1) { false }    # try every 1.0 sec, not every 0.25 sec

+(For now, `eventually` is in its own module, but you get it when you `include Wrong`.
+Maybe it should be in Helpers like the rest?)

 ## Test Framework Adapters ##

 Adapters for various test frameworks sit under wrong/adapters.